ZupIT/beagle-docs/content/en/api/analytics.md

 In the next topics you will learn how to enable event tracking and configure it according to what you need.

 {{% alert color="success" %}}
-If you are using the old analytics implementation, please check our [migration guide](/article/migration-guide-analytics2/) to the implementation described on this page
+If you are using version 1.0 of the analytics API, we recommend you check our [migration guide](/article/migration-guide-analytics2/) to update your code to the latest version described on this page.

+Please, note that the analytics 1.0 version will be removed on Beagle 2.0
 {{% /alert %}}

 ## Analytics provider